Revolutionary War Era

 |Niccolo Machiavelli --The Prince|

-In the United States in 1780, a huge disparity between the sudden wealth of privateers, and the abject poverty of Washington's army, provoked trouble.
-At a time when the army was barefoot, Robert Morris' personal wealth was estimated at eight million dollars, but it seems likely the contrast between barefoot soldiers and free-spending privateer sailors was even more divisive, since recruitment preferences were affected.
+In the United States in 1780, a huge disparity between the sudden wealth of privateers, and the abject poverty of Washington's army provoked trouble.
+At a time when the army was barefoot, Robert Morris' personal wealth was estimated at eight million dollars, but it seems likely the contrast between barefoot soldiers and free-spending privateer sailors was even more divisive since recruitment preferences were affected.
 The government tried many things: inflation default, devaluation default, confiscations, and even a few timid taxes.
-That a duty was even proposed in Congress to be levied on the prize captures of privateers, suggests the public was alert to windfall profits.
+That duty was even proposed in Congress to be levied on the prize captures of privateers, suggests the public was alert to windfall profits.
 But it seemed oblivious to the principle that if you tax something, you get less of it; Congress was effectively proposing to punish the capture of British ships.

 The idea of some sort of bank first came to Robert Morris less than a week after he stepped forward into the rioting streets to offer ten thousand pounds of his own money for assistance to the army, and induced several dozen of his friends to be similarly generous.
-It was not only necessary, it was nation-saving.
-In the previous ten months the Continental dollar had been devalued forty to one, and then later 65 to one.
-No one would trust such a currency, whose consequence was certain to be military disaster.
+It was not only necessary, but it was also nation-saving.
+In the previous ten months, the Continental dollar had been devalued forty to one, and then later 65 to one.
+No one would trust such a currency, whose consequence was certain to be a military disaster.
 But Morris obviously also knew that winning a war run by private subscription was unlikely to last much longer than one which depended on inflated paper currency and price controls.
 Petaliah Webster, a brilliant economist for the day, published pamphlets sarcastically comparing price controls to the religious conversion of a prisoner on a torture rack.